ethereum/portal-network-specs/portal-wire-protocol.md

 The node can use ACCEPT codes received in past responses to make more efficient choices on which neighbors to gossip to.

+#### Random Gossip

+We use the term *random gossip* to refer to the process through which content is disseminated to a random set DHT nodes.

+The process works as follows:
+- A DHT node is offered piece of content that is specified to be gossiped via random gossip.
+- The node selects a random node from a random bucket and does this for `n` nodes.
+- The node offers the content to the `n` selected nodes.

 ### POKE Mechanism

 When a node in the network is doing a content lookup, it will practically perform a recursive find using the `FindContent` and `Content` messages.